ChainAgnostic/varsig/README.md

 IJMpjKjjl4JE61_upOrtvKoDQSxZ7WeYVAIATDl8EmcOKj9OqOSw0Vg8VCA"
 ```

 Many binary-as-text encodings are inefficient and inconvenient.
 Others have opted to use canonicalization and a tag.
-This can be effective, but requires careful handling and signalling of the specific canonicalization method used.
+This can be effective, but requires careful handling and signaling of the specific canonicalization method used (such as [DAG-CBOR]).

 ``` js
 const payload = canonicalize({"hello": "world", "count": 42})